evkx/evkx.github.io/content/models/lucid/air/Air_Pure/_index.md

 ### Brakes

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 380mm, and the rear discs are 375mm.
+The front discs are 380 mm, and the rear discs are 375 mm.

 ### Regenerative Braking